Hidradenitis suppurativa (HS)

 HS treatment

-It depends how severe the HS is.
+Depends how severe the HS is.

 - Do not squeeze or pinch the boils.

-- Wear very loose-fitting clothing on the affected places.
+- Wear very loose-fitting clothing.

 - Keep your body weight in the ideal range.
-This helps lessen symptoms.

 - Stop smoking.